PHOENIXCONTACT/MORYX-Template/README.md

 You can interact with the module through console or *MaintenanceWeb*.
 To invoke the `SayHello`-method you can type "exec MyModule hello Name" or "enter MyModule" followed by "hello Name".
 To remove the scoped mode type "bye".

-## Branches

-The *master* branch of this template is the bare minimum most developers will need to start, whether the build an application, a reusable module or a plugin to extend an existing module.
-There is a range of specialized branches for different use cases and tasks.
-Some branches include small class stubs, which you can either delete or adjust to your use case.
-You can start from a branch or merge it into *master*.
-With the merging technique you can also combine multiple templates by merging their branches into `master`.
-Below is a list of branches and their content:

-- **master:** Base template with front- and back-end solution, *StartProject** and pre-installed *Maintenance* and *MaintenanceWeb*.
-    - **[module](https://github.com/PHOENIXCONTACT/MORYX-Template/tree/module):** Empty module project with standard directory structure, *ModuleController*, *ModuleConfig* and *ModuleConsole*.
-    - **[al/resources](https://github.com/PHOENIXCONTACT/MORYX-Template/tree/al/resources):** Pre-installed *ResourceManagement* packages in front- and back-end, empty resource project, prepared configuration and setup instructions.
-    - **[al/products](https://github.com/PHOENIXCONTACT/MORYX-Template/tree/al/products):** Pre-installed *ProductManagement* packages in front- and back-end, product definition stubs, prepared configuration and setup instructions.

-**Note:** When you use this as a template on GitHub all branches are rewritten as initial commits and they lose their common ancestry, therefore can no longer be merged.
-The solution is to use `git replace --graft <template_branch> HEAD` from `master` **before** merging any branch.
-This will rewrite the commits parent and restore the lost ancestry.
-Afterwards you can use standard `git merge <template_branch>`.
-After assembling your initial template, remove all other branches for a clean repository.

 ## Inspirations

 For inspiration, best practices and reusable packages, take a look at the MORYX based projects below.
 Open an issue or pull request, if you would like to add your project to the list.